melaurent/btcseeder/README.md

 This tool can be used to convert your seed, so you can use it within your prefered wallet !

+It can also be used to convert your seed into my own implementation, which is, in my opinion, easier to remember.

 ## Supported standards:
 * [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
 * [Mnemonic.js](https://github.com/ggozad/mnemonic.js)